 Easy walks - 3 km / 2 miles - Easy

 Day 14: Krakow Sightseeing, Royal Wawel Castle and Wieliczka Salt Mine

 Krakow is often nicknamed "the New Prague" because of its architectural splendor, cultural significance and historical importance.
 Krakow, the royal capital of Poland for over 500 years, is without a doubt the most picturesque town in Poland.
 Our city tour begins with a visit to the Jewish Quarter, followed by a visit to Royal Wawel Castle.
-Afterwards we continue to the city center, which is full of churches built between the 11th -18th centuriesó they constitute an excellent collection of various architectural styles.
+Afterwards we continue to the city center, which is full of churches built between the 11th -18th centuries.
+They constitute an excellent collection of various architectural styles.
 Our visit includes the old University, the main city parish church and the Church of the Virgin Mary.

-This afternoon, you have the opportunity to enjoy an optional excursion where you will travel to the UNESCO World Heritage site of the Wieliczka Salt Mine, one of Poland's top attractions.
+This afternoon, you have the opportunity to enjoy an optional excursion where you will travel to the UNESCO World Heritage Site of the Wieliczka Salt Mine, one of Poland's top attractions.
 We travel to and from the mine by local train.
 This vast underground mine has been in operation since the 13th century.
-It has nine levels, going down more than 1,000 feet (325 m) and it has over 180 miles (about 300 km) of tunnels.
+It has nine levels, going down more than 1,000 ft (325 m) and it has over 180 miles (about 300 km) of tunnels.
 Over time, the empty spaces have been made into beautiful chambers, which have been used as health clinics, churches, ballrooms and concert venues.
 Some chambers have rock salt statues, carvings and some even have salt carved chandeliers!